donald-stolz/resume/README.md

 -   [ ] Mobile styling
 -   [ ] Fix nav bar disappear
 -   [ ] Turn each section of resume into a dropdown bar
+-   Have 'present' work/education/volunteer and hide rest in dropdown

 ### Later